 Most deer are active throughout the day, though their most active times are during sunrise and dusk.
 They spend their days foraging for food.

 Deer are herbivores; they only eat vegetation.
 For the most part, a deer's diet consists of grass, small shrubs and leaves, though they will forage in trash bins and in gardens if they cannot find the vegetation they need elsewhere.

 Deer have one main stomach and three "false stomachs."
 Like cows, they chew their cud to fully digest their food.

 Though not common, some deer are monogamous, such as the European Roe deer.
 When a deer breeds depends on where it lives.
 Deer in temperate areas breed during late autumn or early winter.
 Deer that live in lower latitudes breed from late spring into early summer.
 Deer that live in tropical climates mate whenever they want, which could be several times per year.

 Deer carry their young for a gestation period of 180 to 240 days.
+For northern and southern white-tailed deer, gestation is around 193 to 205 days, according to Louisiana State University.
 Usually, the larger the deer, the longer the mother carries it in her womb.
 Deer usually only have one to three young at a time and these young are called fawns.
 Some of the large deer babies are also called calves.